sirech/homepage2/src/pages/articles/2018-09-10-recording-apis-with-wiremock/index.md

 This class proxies all the requests to the real API, and stores them in the default folder when configured.

 Why not every time?
 We don't want new files being created each time a test runs.
-Instead, this is a conscious decission, triggered with this script target:
+Instead, this is a conscious decision, triggered with this script target:

 ```bash
 goal_refresh-recordings() {